Aliases for BRAF Gene

 GeneCards Summary for BRAF Gene

 BRAF (B-Raf Proto-Oncogene, Serine/Threonine Kinase) is a Protein Coding gene.
-Diseases associated with BRAF include noonan syndrome 7 and leopard syndrome 3.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include calcium ion binding and protein serine/threonine kinase activity.
+Diseases associated with BRAF include lung cancer and cardiofaciocutaneous syndrome.
+Among its related pathways are MAPK signaling pathway and Immune System.
+GO annotations related to this gene include calcium ion binding and transferase activity, transferring phosphorus-containing groups.
 An important paralog of this gene is MAP3K9.

 UniProtKB/Swiss-Prot for BRAF Gene